Hello. I’m Robert.

 Travel has shown me that we all live on one beautiful blue marble and have more in common with each other than most of us realize.
 I think the world is a better place when we honestly and openly take the time to get to know each other a little better.

 I’m a sailor, a motorcyclist, a racer, an overlander, a voyageur.
-I have run seven marathons, including the Boston Marathon.
+I have run several marathons, including the Boston Marathon.
 I’m a licensed amateur radio operator.
 I have seen more people in pain than any one individual should.
 But, oddly enough, I don’t know how to ride a horse.

 In my younger days, I raced an open wheel Formula Ford, and rallied 4-wheel drive Subaru in the Canadian Rally Championship.
 As a teenager, I dreamed of racing against Gilles Villeneuve, the great Canadian Formula 1 driver.
 I was fortunate to admire him race his Ferraris up close when I was a race marshal.
 He too passed away too young.

 I have spent months at a time exploring Mexico, Cuba, Thailand, Cambodia, India, the USA, and many other places.
+For 10-weeks in 2024, I walked the Camino de Santiago from Le Puy en Velay, France to Santiago de Compostela, Spain.

 I still have a dream of sailing a small boat across an ocean some day.
-That plan is on hold while I concentrate my efforts overland.

 I was born and grew up in Montréal.
 I am very fortunate to be a citizen of our wonderful country.
-I don’t take that for granted.
-My first language was French.
+I don’t take that for granted and have visited our ten Canadian provinces.
+I have taken up residence, at least temporarily, in half of them.
+I have yet to visit our three northern Territories.
+I hear they are magnificent.

 There’s a whole lot more to this story that I’m not quite finished living.
 Perhaps by sharing some of my story, I will inspire some of you to follow your dreams.
+Life is not a dress rehearsal.
+Be bold.

-I hope you are all well.
+I hope you are well.

 Santé,